AvinashhMishraa/django_rest_framework_example_2/README.md

 There are 2 solutions :

-- Either you can create a <ins>separate API</ins> for Soft Bulk Delete
+- Either you can create a <ins>separate API</ins> for Soft Bulk Delete.

 - Or make <code>Person.objects.filter(id__in=[41, 42, 43]).delete()</code> somehow work so that you can use the already created bulk-delete api.